 Beet or beetroot juice is an excellent cleanser and detoxifier, particularly for the liver.
 It is also said to purify the blood and help eliminate calcium oxalate stones.

 Carrot juice is another powerful body cleanser and particularly good for the kidneys.
-Unfortunately carrots can absorb pesticides and heavy metals from the ground they’re grown in so must be organic in you value your health.
+Carrots can absorb pesticides and heavy metals from the ground they’re grown in so they really should be organic to make this recipe as healthy as possible.

 Lemon juice from a fresh lemon is an excellent cleanser and can help dissolve mineral deposits that lead to calcium oxalate stones.
 Lemon will also help delay oxidization of the other juices.